firstcode6/Django_flora_website/readme.md

 - Active: login: test3 password: activeflora.

 ## The structure of database
+The `Download Database` button saves the database in stories_flora/main_app/fixtures/data.json
 ![The structure of database](stories_flora/main_app/static/main_app/img/database.png)

 ## The hierarchy of htmls